serverless/blog/posts/2017-09-28-plugin-system-extensions.md

 ---
-title: Write your own Serverless plugin with these awesome new features
+title: What's new for Serverless plugins?
 description: Being a Serverless plugin author has never been easier.
-Learn how to take advantage of these new features to write your very own plugin.
+Take advantage of these awesome new features to write your very own plugin.
 date: 2017-09-28
 thumbnail: https://s3-us-west-2.amazonaws.com/assets.blog.serverless.com/plugin.jpg
 layout: Post